In this article, you will find information on:

 Can I select more than one team?

-Yes, during the creation process, the user can select one or multiple teams.
+Yes, during the creation process, users can select one or multiple teams.

 Can I select queues?